UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 I successfully received hw4, then I downloaded the pictures of the birds and the pipes, and I sliced them.
 I changed the background size to be vertical.
 I created a new ground and added a component to this ground.

+## W5 In-class Activity
+### Activity 1
+#### 1. What do you think of the design of these interfaces and abstract classes?
+The design makes sense and follows the basic rules of object-oriented programming.
+For example, all items must follow the Use() contract that the abstract Item class has.
+This makes sure that they all work the same way.
+The IBreakable interface, on the other hand, separates the break and damage functions that not all items need.
+This separation makes sure that only the right items use breakable logic, and all items follow the same Use() rule.
+This is a clear and adaptable base for a simple item system.
+It doesn't add any extra ways to break items that can't break, like ElvenSword.
+This is in line with the principle of interface segregation.

+#### 2. Would you keep it the same, or change it, if you were building a project with items like these?
+I would keep the basic structure (the abstract Item class and the IBreakable interface), but I would make small, useful changes for use in production:
+- To avoid repeating code in Axe and Torch, add a BreakableItem base class that includes shared durability and state logic.
+- For inventory and UI integration, give the Item class shared properties like name and ID.
+- To make it work with other systems (like automatically taking broken items out of the inventory), add an OnItemBroken event to the IBreakable interface.
+- These changes fix problems with duplicate code and add useful features for real-world projects, all while keeping the best parts of the original design.
+You don't need to change the basic relationships between inheritance and interfaces.